 Chamomile oil for sunburn

-For a natural pain relief, German chamomile oil for sunburn is another great option as a natural remedy.
+For a natural pain relief, German chamomile essential oil is another great option as a natural remedy.
 When I think chamomile, I think healthy, beneficial, and soothing.

 German or blue chamomile has mild sedative properties along with antifungal, antiseptic, and powerful anti-inflammatory properties.
 This oil is very common to use for inflamed or dry skin.
 Due to the high chamazulene content, this essential oil is deep dark blue color (that’s where the blue chamomile name comes from).